skanjo/paulrobertlloyd-v4/src/_content/projects/channel_4_news.md

 Shortly after its launch Apple featured the app as App of the Week.
 In a few short weeks the application received over one hundred positive reviews, with an average rating of 4.5 stars.

-{% render 'screenshots' with screenshots.sections
+{% include 'screenshots' with screenshots.sections
   caption: 'Category, article and catch-up screens within the app.'
   image_preset: 'supporting'
   alignment: 'bleed'